 That was until we got close to Migennes, with its multiplicity of railway shunting yards, sidings and lines.

 In the outskirts of town we crossed over at the first bridge and passed the back of the station.

 Then the canal widened and we arrived at the final lock before the canal melted into the river Yonne, its job done.

-It had joined the rivers flowing into the Mediterranean with those flowing into the Atlantic, and we had now walked every inch of it.
+It was built to join the rivers flowing into the Mediterranean with those flowing into the Atlantic, and we could now say that we had walked every inch of it.

-The lock-keeper here was interested in what we were doing, but he had trouble believing that we had walked the length of the Canal de Bourgogne.
+The lock-keeper here was interested in what we were doing, but he refused to believe that we had walked the length of the Canal de Bourgogne.
 I assured him that we had not done it in one continuous walk, but that did not seem to lessen his amazement.

 As we made our way through the streets we kept looking for suitable restaurants (for this evening) and bars (for the morning).

 There were plenty of both, but the restaurants were not very appealing and the bars did not open early enough for us.

 Also they were in the wrong direction, as the camping ground was several hundred metres beyond the town and we did not feel like walking back in the morning.